Traffic Ticket Attorney New Jersey

 - Driving too fast for current conditions

-- Driving over 20 mph in excess of the posted speed limit
+- Driving over 20 mph above the posted speed limit

 - Failing to stop or yield the right of way

 - Driving to intimidate